Rukuhia te ata o te whakairo

 Māori artists such as Arnold Manaaki Wilson (of Ngāi Tūhoe), who trained at the Elam School of Fine Arts, believed that ‘reviving so-called Maori arts is a dead loss … all they’re getting is a template of what was done before 1840, or worse, a template of the template that was created by the Ngata revival.’2

-By the 1970s a large proportion of the Māori population had moved into the cities and campaigned for the construction of new marae as part of the urban landscape.
-A newly built whare whakairo (carved house) such as Hone Waititi marae in Te Atatū, in Auckland, became symbolic of new life in Māori culture.
+By the 1970s a large proportion of the Māori population had moved into the cities, and many campaigned for the construction of new marae as part of the urban landscape.
+A newly built whare whakairo (carved house) such as Hoani Waititi marae in Te Atatū, in Auckland, became symbolic of new life in Māori culture.

 Whiting was one of many prominent artists, Māori and Pākehā, who contributed to the wharenui (meeting house) Maru Kaitatea at Takahanga marae in Kaikōura which opened in 2001.
 The local iwi, Ngāti Kurī, recognised that since the early 1880s, many of their people had intermarried with Europeans.
 ‘Everyone worked together in a very deliberate way to integrate that inclusiveness into the whole marae statement.
 It was the first marae to do that.’3

-A full fleet of seven waka was originally planned to take part in the 1940 celebrations of the centenary of the Treaty of Waitangi.
+A full fleet of seven waka was originally planned to take part in the 1940 commemoration of the centenary of the Treaty of Waitangi.
 Eventually, however, only two new canoes (Aotea and Tākitimu, which was later renamed) were built and a third, Te Winika, was restored.
 Another waka was built in Kerikeri under Piri Poutapu and Pita Hepera and named Ngātokimatawhaorua.
-Traditional canoe building flourished again with the sesquicentennial (150th anniversary) celebrations of the Treaty of Waitangi in 1990, which featured a flotilla of 23 ceremonial waka.
+Traditional canoe building flourished again with the sesquicentennial (150th anniversary) of the Treaty of Waitangi in 1990, when a flotilla of 23 ceremonial waka was assembled.

 Grant’s teacher was Hōne Taiapa, whose brother Pine was the family expert on whakapapa, whaikōrero (speech-making) and tribal history.
 His students included artists such as Cliff Whiting and Para Matchitt from the contemporary movement, and the tohunga whakairo (master carver) Pakariki Harrison.

-As a young student at teacher’s training college Harrison was visited by his mentor, Pine Taiapa.
+As a young student at teachers’ training college Harrison was visited by his mentor, Pine Taiapa.
 Each night for three months Taiapa imparted ancient karakia (incantations) associated with the art of whakairo and whakapapa.
-Harrison went on to carve numerous houses for both hapū and urban institutions, and, quoting a proverb, saw them as ‘te whakapiringa o te tangata, te whakairinga o te kupu’ (the gathering place of people, the hanging place of history), where the esoteric knowledge of the wānanga was invoked and inspired by the whakairo.
+Harrison went on to carve numerous houses for both hapū and urban institutions.
+Quoting a proverb, he saw these as ‘te whakapiringa o te tangata, te whakairinga o te kupu’ (the gathering place of people, the hanging place of history), where the esoteric knowledge of the wānanga was invoked and inspired by the whakairo.

 In about 1995 Harrison assembled the most highly regarded carvers in Aotearoa as a whakaruruhau (council of experts).
 Their task was to develop a series of carving standards for the New Zealand Qualifications Authority (NZQA), essentially elevating what had been considered a ‘craft’ to an academic pursuit.

 Together with his former student, Kereti Rautangata, Harrison established the first carving degree programme, Maunga Kura Toi, at Te Wānanga o Aotearoa in 2002.
-His students were expected to demonstrate their knowledge of the rituals and incantations of carving as well as their technical proficiency.
-In 2013 Te Wānanga o Aotearoa, Te Wānanga o Raukawa and Te Puia, the New Zealand Māori Arts and Crafts Institute, are the principal institutions where carving was taught, and NZQA-recognised qualifications attained.
+His students were expected to demonstrate knowledge of the rituals and incantations of carving as well as technical proficiency.
+In the 2010s Te Wānanga o Aotearoa, Te Wānanga o Raukawa and Te Puia, the New Zealand Māori Arts and Crafts Institute, were the principal institutions in which carving was taught and NZQA-recognised qualifications were attained.

 The ‘customary’ or ‘traditional’ art of carving continued to thrive in the 21st century, perhaps because, rather than in spite of, the fact that over 80% of Māori live in urban centres.
 Just as tā moko (traditional tattooing) has undergone a renaissance, Māori continue to identify whare whakairo, waka taua (war canoes) and other examples of traditional carving as visual and spiritual icons of their culture.